chaoyangnz/loadrush/README.md

 All the data is collected in `InfluxDB` if you set up the account beforehand.
 Then you can filter and aggregate time-series data, and end up with fancy charts.
 If you like, build a dashboard and keep monitoring.
 All these things are depending on your Data processing skills.

+You can easily set up a InfluxDB in your cluster.
+Please check `influxdb` folder where there are some kubernetes resource to help you deploy an influxDB in your kubernetes cluster.
+We set up a public one: https://data.loadflux.io

 ## Roadmap